vitorbeltrao/risk_assessment/README.md

 In "risk_assessment" repository we have:

 * **components**: Inside this folder, we have all the files needed to run the entire model pipeline, from raw data collection to final predictions for never-before-seen data.
 These are the final files for the production environment.
 Each component is a block in the model that performs some task and in general generates some output artifact to feed the next steps.
+All these components are managed by *MLflow Projects*.

 * **infrastructure**: Inside that folder, we have the .py files needed to create the entire cloud structure.
 For this project, it was necessary to create a data lake with the "raw" and "trusted" layers and all this was done in Python by the Google cloud api.
+Also, we made a script that moves data from the data lake to a data warehouse.
+This script is not being used in practice, but it might come in handy at some point.

 * **notebooks**: Inside this folder are the experimentation and prototyping notebooks for the entire project.
 Before creating all this current structure, we tested the project hypothesis with notebooks to verify its viability.

 * **tests**: Folder containing unit tests to verify that the API created to infer the machine learning model is returning the correct results.
-In addition, we also tested the model drift.
+This is tested along the CI/CD mats with *Github Actions* so we only integrate and deploy the model to something that is working.

-* **model_drift_check**: Folder that contains the script that performs model drift checks in conjunction with pytest, whose tests are in the *tests* folder.
+* **model_data_diagnostics**: Folder that contains two scripts that monitor the model in production, checking the model drift and the data drift every day.

+* **prod_deployment_path**: Folder that contains the copy of the last files to be deployed in production or that contains some information relevant to the last model.

 * **main.py file**: Main script in Python that runs all the components.
-All this managed by *MLflow* and *Hydra*.
+All this managed by *MLflow Projects*.

 * **ml_api.py file**: Script that creates the necessary methods for creating the API with the *FastAPI* library.

+* **scheduler.py**: This is the file that uses the *apscheduler* library to orchestrate our system, more details you can see in the "Orchestration" topic.

 * **conda.yaml file**: File that contains all the libraries and their respective versions so that the system works perfectly.

-* **config.yaml**: This is the file where we have the *Hydra* environment variables necessary for the components in main.py to work.

 * **environment.yaml**: This file is for creating a virtual *conda* environment.
 It contains all the necessary libraries and their respective versions to be created in this virtual environment.